mgentry612/scheduler/README.md

 # Scheduler

-A scheduler for your busy life.
+A scheduler for your busy life written in Python, served in flask, and hosted in a docker container.

 ## Source Code